wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==
+= 1.7 =
+* Update for compatibility with new Repeater/select2 implementation in ACF.
+* Dynamically copy field from parent to sub field allowing for greater flexibility in sub field type support.
+* Remove old code/comments.
+* Bug fix: Only trigger "change" event on sub field type when the field is a clone, not an existing field.
+* Bug fix: Fix processing of sub field "name" to correctly trigger ACF filters.

 = 1.6 =
 * Show info/error message when input masking is used with the "number" field type as they are not compatible.
 * Upgrade to jQuery Masked Input version 1.4.1.